-- All symbolic inputs of f are unconstrained, that is, they are completely independent of the execution path taken in the program until function f is called.
+- All symbolic inputs of f are unconstrained, that is, they are completely independent of the execution path taken in the program until function fis called.
 In particular, the symbolic inputs of f do not appear in any of the closed constraints collected before the call to f.
-Therefore, the input precondition of f must be true. - Function f has at most one output o_f .
+Therefore, the input precondition of f must be true. - Function f has at most one output $o_f$ .

 If the above conditions are not satisfied, function f is inlined to its calling contexts (that is, not summarized).
-As an example, consider again program P. For the first calling context of function is_less in P (that is, is_less(a, 0)), the symbolic input of is_less is unconstrained, and the function has exactly one output.
-As a result, is_less is summarized by IC-Cut for this first calling context, as described in Sect.
+As an example, consider again program P. For the first calling context of function is\less in P (that is, is\less(a, 0)), the symbolic input of is\less is unconstrained, and the function has exactly one output.
+As a result, is\less is summarized by IC-Cut for this first calling context, as described in Sect.
 3.1.

-As a consequence of these conditions, the summaries considered in this work have a single precondition on all symbolic inputs, which is true, and a single precondition on all concrete inputs, which is of the form where i_j is a concrete input, c_j a constant representing its concrete value, and N the number of concrete inputs.
+As a consequence of these conditions, the summaries considered in this work have a single precondition on all symbolic inputs, which is true, and a single precondition on all concrete inputs, which is of the form where $i_j$ is a concrete input, $c_j$ a constant representing its concrete value, and N the number of concrete inputs.
 Moreover, the summaries in this work have no output postconditions, as explained later in this section.
 As a result, when IC-Cut generates a summary for a function f, it actually records a precondition of the above form on all concrete inputs of f; this precondition also represents the current calling context of f.
-In this paper, we abuse terminology and call such preconditions "summaries" although we do not record any disjunctions or postconditions.
-For example, in the program P above, IC-Cut generates the following summary for the first calling context of function is_less which denotes that all inputs of is_less except for y are symbolic and unconstrained, and that y is a concrete input whose value is 0 in the particular calling context.
-This summary indicates that function is_less has been fuzzed for a calling context in which x may take any value while y must have the value 0.
+In this paper, we abuse terminology and call such preconditions.
+For example, in the program P above, IC-Cut generates the following summary for the first calling context of function $is{less}$ y = 0 which denotes that all inputs of $is\less$ except for y are symbolic and unconstrained, and that y is a concrete input whose value is 0 in the particular calling context.
+This summary indicates that function $is\less$ has been fuzzed for a calling context in which x may take any value, while y must have the value 0.
+Reusing summaries While fuzzing a higher-level function in the decomposition phase of IC-Cut, the exploration might come across a call to a function for which a summary has already been generated.
+Then, the matching phase determines if this summary may be reused by checking whether the new calling context of the function matches, i.e., is equally or more specific than, the old calling context for which the summary has been recorded (see Sect.
+3.1).

-$$\bigwedge{0 \le j < N} i_j = c_j,$$
+$$\bigwedge{0 \le j < N} i_j = c_j$$